Ecuadorian USB bomb attacks: Reactions

 The department of the attorney general of Ecuador confirmed that it had opened a terrorism investigation on 20 March 2023.

 According to interior minister Juan Zapata the letters were all sent from the same town, with three going to Guayaquil and two to Quito.
+The anonymous packages contained threatening messages along with explosive devices and were sent from the central town of Quinsaloma.

 The head of the forensic sciences services said the devices contained "military-type" explosives.

+The Committee to Protect Journalists expressed his preoccupation pointing to it as part of a series of threats against journalists by organized crime and federal government, calling the attack "A clear message to silence journalists".

+In a statement, the Inter American Press Association condemned the explosive attacks in Ecuador and urged Ecuadorian authorities to guarantee the safety of media workers, "as well as to investigate this attack on press freedom swiftly and thoroughly".